Engineering Precise and Robust Effective Hamiltonians

 In the interaction frame of $s\bar H^{(0)}$, $\bar H^{(1)}$ becomes $e^{i s\bar H^{(0)}T_\text{seq}}\bar H^{(1)}e^{-i s\bar H^{(0)}T_\text{seq}}$.
 If $[\bar H^{(0)},\bar H^{(1)}]\ne0$, $\bar H^{(1)}$ is modulated by $s\bar H^{(0)}$ and its average scales as $1/s$ over repeated applications of the sequence.
 However, when $s$ is small or $[\bar H^{(0)},\bar H^{(1)}]=0$, it is still important to account for $\bar H^{(1)}$ and higher-order terms.

 The method naturally includes parameter dispersions with moderate to long correlation times.
 Control landscapes (fidelity maps over internal and model parameters) provide insight into precision and robustness.
 A broad, flat high-fidelity region generally indicates greater robustness to parameter variations.
 Sequences can be designed for high fidelity across parameter distributions, with performance quantified by an average gate fidelity FoM.
 The computation of the FoM allows the inclusion of Markovian noise and relaxation processes, either via Lindbladian master equations or by composing with noise channels when they commute with the target unitary (e.g., depolarizing channels).
 Finally, by outputting the average CPTP map $\bar\Lambda$ or a corresponding Kraus representation, we gain diagnostic access to residual errors.
 The orthogonality $\mathcal R(\bar \Lambda)$ captures robustness, while its fidelity reflects both precision and robustness.
 These diagnostics help assess whether a sequence meets requirements or needs further refinement.
 Further diagnosis of possible error mechanisms can be achieved by expressing $\bar \Lambda$ in its Kraus sum representation \cite{kraus1971general}, which provides the set of possible errors that is important for the design of quantum error correction codes \cite{knill1997theory}.
-Future work will account for correlated environmental noise.

 The conditions for minimizing higher-order corrections (Eq. \eqref{totr}) are the most general and apply to all \(h_1^\text{comp}, h_2^\text{comp}, \ldots\).
 Conventional approaches, such as sequence symmetrization to eliminate the first-order term, can fail when $H_{\text{pri}}$ contains part of $H_{\text{int}}$ or when $H_{\text{pert}}$ is time-dependent.
 In such cases, the general conditions presented here must be used.
 When the symmetry or topological properties of \(h_1^\text{comp}, h_2^\text{comp}, \ldots\) are taken into account, Eq. \eqref{totr} can be further relaxed, enabling characterization of the achievable space of higher-order terms and the engineering of interactions, such as multi-body couplings, that are inaccessible at zeroth order.
 This will be reported separately.